aluizio-n/aluizio-n/readme.md

 ## Hey, everyone!

-### I'm 23 years old, born and raised in Manaus city.
-By the day I hunt bugs as tester at Sidia Institute and by night I work as Web Developer at Libre Skate Park.
+### I'm 24 years old, born and raised in Manaus city.
+By the day I hunt bugs as tester at Sidia Institute and by night I work as Web Developer doing some freelancing jobs.

 ### It´s been 4 years until now that I'm studying programming (I really love study this btw) all by myself and also watching free content of our community.